Riverfront Arts Centre: Background

 Plans were discussed for a theatre as early as 1995 but was delayed due to the reorganisation of local authority finances.

 Plans were ultimately made for the new arts centre at the same time as Newport made its bid for city status in 2002, at an estimated cost of £15 million.
-The centre was supported by Arts Council of Wales funding and National Assembly for Wales grant funding.
+The centre was supported by Arts Council of Wales and National Assembly for Wales grant funding.

 Construction began in May 2002, and took two years, partly delayed by the discovery of a medieval ship estimated to be 500 years old.

 The Riverfront finally opened on 23 October 2004 with a concert by Katharine Jenkins and the Royal Philharmonic Orchestra.

 The building's design was described as a celebration of deconstructivism in the style of Zaha Hadid, whose Cardiff Opera House design had recently been rejected nearby.
 The design proved polarising, winning the Welsh Building of the Year award two years in a row in 2005 and 2006, but also drawing scepticism from some local residents.
 In March 2004 the Riverfront came second in a public vote to find Wales' most ugly building.

 On its 10th birthday in 2014 it was estimated that the centre was welcoming 90,000 visitors, twice the estimate made at the point of construction.
 At that point it was estimated to host 180 performances, 550 workshops and 110 film screenings each year.

 In 2020 the theatre received Arts Council of Wales and National Lottery stabilisation funding to manage during the COVID-19 outbreak and upgrade its ticketing systems.

 Facilities

 The venue opened with a 482-capacity theatre which went on to present a mix of comedy, opera, dance, music and drama.
 The Studio, seating 128, with a more challenging performance and film programme.
 The three workshop spaces host a range of art classes and workshops including ceramics and life drawing.
 The Dance Studio hosts a variety of dance and theatre classes and workshops including salsa, breakdancing, circus skills and youth theatre.
 The Recording Studio is hired externally and used for rock & pop and DJing workshops.

-The centre has hosted visiting events from time to time, including BBC One's Question Time, filming for production of Dr. Who, and outside broadcasts of BBC Radio shows.
+The centre has hosted visiting events from time to time, including BBC One's Question Time, filming for production of Doctor Who, and outside broadcasts of BBC Radio shows.

 Every year since opening, The Riverfront has also put on traditional pantomimes over Christmas and New Year.
 Britain's Got Talent semi-finalist Mark James performed throughout the Christmas period as Jack Trott in Jack and the Beanstalk 2007 and Aladdin 2010.

 In the 2010s it became the host of the annual Big Splash festival, attracting 20,000 visitors.